srsholmes/london-transport-app/README.md

 I would detect the device locale on app start up using [react-native-device-info](https://github.com/rebeccahughes/react-native-device-info) and set the language accordingly.

 #### Considerations before deploying to app stores.

+- Accessibility of components.
+- Do the tests pass (presumably the feature would not be merged if tests fail / app would not be released).
+- Update screenshots.
+- Changelog of features / bug fixes.